matszpk/gategen/README.md

             .concat(UDynVarSys::from_n(0u8, bits - half_bits));
         // calculate modulo: a modulo x.
         let (res_mod, cond) = a % &x;
-        // formula: modulo must be 0 and x must be 0 (from cond) and must x != 1. let formula = res_mod.equal(0u8) & cond & x.nequal(1u8);
+        // formula: modulo must be 0 and x must not be 0 (from cond) and must x != 1. let formula = res_mod.equal(0u8) & cond & x.nequal(1u8);
         formula.to_translated_circuit(half_x.iter())
     });